lindoran/TSV2HEX/README.md

 You can easily build a truth table by building a design in logisim and then copy and pasting the truth table from logisim to a text file.

-so far it works if you leave the lables on the top. here is an example file:
+so far it works if you leave the lables on the top, inputs on the left, outputs on the right. the inputs 1's place is the right most bit defined by the inputs variable (in the case of the example it is d).
+The outputs 1's place is the right most bit as defined by the outputs variable (in the case of the example it is z).

+here is an example file:
 <PRE>
 a	b	c	d	w	x	y	z